 SASB can be used by therapists belonging to various "schools", provided that they accept the basic concepts of interpersonal relationship and attachment.
-A common psychological base is interpersonal psychiatry which Sullivan's permits to elaborate the dimensions of affiliation, interdependence and focus and which can be practically used in the development of psychotherapeutic interventions.
-Doing this, SASB is a very useful tool which operationalizes mentalistic concepts as transference and countertransference, which can be rated with high reliability, regardless of the original theoretical training done by each rater.
+A common psychological base is Sullivan's interpersonal psychiatry which elaborates the dimensions of affiliation, interdependence and focus, and which can be practically used in the development of psychotherapeutic interventions.
+In this case, SASB is a very useful tool which operationalizes mentalistic concepts as transference and countertransference, which can be rated with high reliability, regardless of the original theoretical training done by each rater.
 SASB also facilitates the clinician's ability to establish links between current maladaptive patterns and early social learning.
-A developmental social learning interpretation of psychopathology proposes that early attachment to important individuals establishes internal patterns and rules that are directly reflected in adult behavior, dream actions, and interactional narratives.
-These connections are supposed to manifest themselves in at least one of the following three copy processes (principles of interpersonal behavior, Figure 2): (1) trying to be like the significant person (identification), (2) acting as if the person were still around and in charge (internalization / recapitulation), and (3) treating oneself as was treated by that person (introjection).
-These copy processes correspond with the three focus surfaces and nourish cyclic maladaptive patterns: identification-focus I (transitive interaction initiatives), internalization/recapitulation-focus II (intransitive reactions), focus III (reflective self-concept, action inward-introjection).
-Figure 3 illustrates the model of SASB-CMP using the example of Mrs. D. who's dream will be analyzed later on.
+A developmental social learning interpretation of psychopathology proposes that early attachment to important individuals establishes internal patterns and rules, that are directly reflected in adult behavior, dream actions, and interactional narratives.
+These connections are supposed to manifest themselves in at least one of the following three copy processes (principles of interpersonal behavior, Table 1): (i) trying to be like the significant person (identification), (ii) acting as if the person were still around and in charge (internalization / recapitulation), and (iii) treating oneself as one was treated by that person (introjection).
+These copy processes correspond with the three focus surfaces and nourish cyclic maladaptive patterns: identification - focus I (transitive interaction initiatives), internalization/recapitulation - focus II (intransitive reactions), focus III (reflective self-concept, action inward - introjection).
+Figure 4 illustrates the model of SASB-CMP using the example of Mrs. D. who's dream will be analyzed later on.

-Dimensions of the SASB-Model
+Figure 2a.
+Dimensions of the SASB Model

-Figure 2.
+Figure 2b.
 Dimensions of the SASB Model